asimons04/tesseract/README.md

 It started out as my personal, custom build of Photon, but it got exhausting porting over my bells and whistles each release.
 To that end, I finally decided to make it an official fork.

+You can't really call this a Photon fork anymore.
+Deep down, yeah, there's still some Photon left, but much of it has been re-implemented as I've added new features and rewritten various components.

 The full list of changes can be found in the [change log](./ChangeLog.md).

 As of current release, support for 0.19.0 is present and functional.
 However, no new 0.19.0 features are implemented in this release as it is still in the backwards compatible channel.